Article I. Name

 b.
 President Elect.
 The president elect will perform the duties of the president in his or her absence and appoint the chairs and members of the standing committees which will assume office during his or her year as president and will serve as an ex-officio member of the Budget & Finance Committee.

 c.
 Past President.
 The past president will serve as a member of the Board of Directors and as an ex-officio member of the Budget & Finance Committee.
+In every third year, at the expiration of the prior officer’s term, the immediate past president will appoint a new fiscal officer to the board.

 d.
 Executive Director.
 The executive director will carry out the policies and programs of the Association under the direction of the Board of Directors and will be responsible for the operation of the Association office.